Who would have thought that you could profit from recycling used cardboard boxes?

 7. Liquor Stores

-They have lots of tick boxes that go to trash after the bottles are taken out of them.
+They have lots of thick boxes that are thrown in the garbage pile after the bottles are taken out of them.

 They receive a few shipments each week and the majority of products come in packed in boxes.